 - At what intervals or milestones do our clients need to pay and do those dates parallel associated costs?

-Only once we understand the DNA of our own businesses – from both the income and the expense sides – can we then set out to determine if our ventures are financially fragile and if we too could pass the $2,000 challenge.
+Only once we understand the DNA of our own businesses – from both the income and the expense sides – can we then set out to determine if our ventures are financially fragile and if we too could pass the two thousand dollar challenge.

 N.B.
 If you’re skeptical about the results of your own DNA test or unsure how to even run one for your company or charity – my team and I can help.
 More importantly, we can work with you to craft the right solution.
 Contact us.